eliteservice1002/mlmodels/README.md

 ```
 Lightweight Functional interface to wrap access to Deep Learning, RLearning models.
 Logic follows Scikit Learn API and simple for easy extentions logic.
-Goal to facilitate Jupyter to Prod. models.
+Goal to facilitate Jupyter to Prod.